Facebook Messenger

 This is the default declaration method applied when a business household does not fall under the category of being allowed to declare quarterly or has not registered to choose quarterly declaration.

-Household businesses are only eligible to apply the quarterly reporting period if they simultaneously meet all the conditions under Article 9 of Decree No. 126/2020/ND-CP, including:
+Household businesses are only allowed to apply the quarterly reporting period if they simultaneously meet all the conditions in Article 9 of Decree No. 126/2020/ND-CP:

-The deadline for filing tax returns is no later than the 20th day of the month following the month in which the tax liability arises.
+For monthly tax filing: The deadline for submitting tax returns is no later than the 20th day of the month following the month in which the tax liability arises.

-The deadline for filing tax returns is no later than the last day of the first month of the quarter following the quarter in which the tax liability arises.
+For quarterly filing: The deadline for submitting tax returns is no later than the last day of the first month of the quarter following the quarter in which the tax liability arises.

 The deadline for paying taxes coincides with the deadline for filing tax returns, unless otherwise stipulated by law.

-The Tax Team directly manages the area where household businesses and individual businesses conduct their production and business activities.
+Where to submit the application: The Tax Team directly managing the area where the household business or individual business conducts its production and business activities.

 Application method: